-Simon has worked as a school business manager for over 6 years, after previously working for over 20 years in the public sector for Aviva.
+Simon has worked as a school business manager for almost 8 years, after previously working for over 20 years in the public sector for Aviva.
 He worked in a variety of roles including product and proposition development, sales and marketing and project management.
 He has experience managing the central function in a primary school Multi Academy Trust and holds a Level 5 Diploma in School Business Management, as well as the CIPFA Financial reporting for Academies qualification.
 Simon is married with two daughters and likes to spend his spare time socialising with friends and family, gardening, watching sport and attending concerts.

 Michelle works on a day-to-day basis to support the finance and admin function for all of the schools in the Trust.
 She has a background working for over 15 years in schools’ finance, and before that in the banking sector.
 Michelle provides a valuable additional operational layer between the schools, suppliers and customers.
 In her spare time she loves to read, going for long walks and enjoys doing jigsaw puzzles.

 We enjoy the benefit of professional clerking services supplied by 'Entrust' (entrust-ed.co.uk).
 We value the expertise, advice and guidance which they provide to the Board on all governance matters which ensures all our schools comply with the law and statutory guidance.
 Their support helps to safeguard the welfare of your pupils